Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 Recent advances in scanning technology allow new CT scanners to obtain multiple images in a single rotation.
 These scanners, called "multi slice CT" or "multidetector CT," allow thinner slices to be obtained in a shorter period of time, resulting in more detail and better resolution.
 These fast scanners are beneficial for critically ill patients and the elderly.

-What are the advantages vs disadvantages of a CT scan of the head?
+What are the advantages and disadvantages of a CT scan of the head?

 Advantages